aneoconsulting/ArmoniK.Infra/kubernetes/gcp/node_pool/examples/simple/README.md

-# Simple Regional Cluster
+# Complete node pools

-This example illustrates how to create a simple cluster and output a `kubeconfig`
+This example illustrates how to create a simple GKE node pools and outputs a `kubeconfig`

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs